 - Go to .

-- Select Add app in the upper-right navigation (or Add your first SSO app if you're adding your first app).
+- Select Add app in the upper-right navigation (or Search the catalog if you're adding your first app).

 - Search for and select your app from the catalog (or Add an unlisted app if you can't find your app).